Introduction

 };

-Using this helper we could easily convert the following code:
+Using this helper, we can easily convert the following code:

 material.map = “lines1.png”;